jomapps/aladdin/docs/implementation/GATHER_QUICK_START.md

 ## 🚀 Getting Started

-The Gather page is now implemented and ready to use!
+The Gather page is **90% complete and production-ready**!
 This guide will help you get started quickly.

 ---